zbalkan/zbalkan.github.io/_posts/2025-06-24-technitium.md

 At this point, I need to specify that this is not a tutorial to teach users to install and configure Technitium DNS, therefore the assumption is user already completed their setup for integration.
 {: .notice--info}

-## Wazuh and Technitium DNS integration
+## Wazuh and Technitium DNS integration using JSONLines logs

 ### Log Exporter Integration